Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Julie, daughter of Mathilde Noël, married Jean Pierre, fils, son of Jean Pierre Jean Louis and Joséphine ____, at the Opelousas church, St. Landry Parish, in May 1869.

 Caroline Noël married Firmin Derosin at the Pointe Coupee church, Pointe Coupee Parish, in February 1870.
-Judging from the marriage record, in which the priest did not bother to give the couple's parents' names, Caroline and Firmin may had been married civilly for years.
+Judging from the marriage record, in which the priest did not give the couple's parents' names, Caroline and Firmin may had been married civilly for years.

 Zaïre, daughter of Noël Noël and Thérèse ____, married Alcindor, son of Rose Provost, at the St. Martinville church, St. Martin Parish, in May 1870.
 The priest who recorded the marriage did not give the groom's father's name.